 We originally reserved permits for September (but medical issues changed our plans which is why we hiked the Narrows in October).

-On July 5, when the permits became available for September, Tim and I just happened to be rock climbing Svolvaergeita in Norway.
+On July 5, when the permits became available for September (the permitting schedule was different when we did this), Tim and I just happened to be rock climbing Svolvaergeita in Norway.
 While waiting my turn to climb, I made our Zion permit reservation.
 Let me tell you, they get snatched up fast!
 I got on just a few minutes past 10 am MST and was a bit surprised to see that about half of the permits were already reserved.

 PRO TRAVEL TIP: Mark the date and the time on your calendar and be ready to make your reservation right at 10 am MST, especially if you plan to hike from May through September.